 Coms 383 is an introduction to the principles, theories and practices of public relations as a professional field.
-The course covers the development of public relation as a professional field through to its role in organization and society today.
-Topics will include public relations research and planning, strategic messaging, ethics, issues management, media, government, and investor relations as well as social media.
+The Couse covers the development of public relation as a professional field thru to its role in organization and society today.
+Topics will include public relations research and planning, strategic messaging, ethics, issues management, media, government, and investor relation as well as social media.

-Students will learn and understand the course concepts through 'doing': case studies will be examined and speakers brought in to illustrate the challenges and successes of public relations practice.
-Students will be required to actively participate in discussions and class activities as well as working in small groups to develop and prepare a Public Relations communications plan which includes analysis and messaging, and which will be presented to the class.
+Students will learn and understand the course concepts through 'doing': Case studies will be examined and speakers brought in to illustrate the challenges and successes of public relations practice.
+Students will be required to actively participate in discussions and class activities as well as working in small groups to develop and prepare a Public Relations communications plan which includes analysis and messaging, and presented to the class.